Niu Technologies (NIU) Reveals an Earnings Mystery

-Niu Technologies (NASDAQ:NIU) went up by 1.87% from its latest closing price compared to the recent 1-year high of $37.44.
-The company’s stock price has collected -12.01% of loss in the last five trading sessions.
+Niu Technologies (NASDAQ:NIU) went down by -3.64% from its latest closing price compared to the recent 1-year high of $37.44.
+The company’s stock price has collected -11.02% of loss in the last five trading sessions.
 Press Release reported on 11/23/20 that Niu Technologies Announces Changes to Board and Committee Compositions

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.